Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Shockley diode: physical diagram, equivalent schematic diagram, and schematic symbol._

-Let\'s connect one of these devices to a source of variable voltage and see what happens: (@fig:03195)
+Let's connect one of these devices to a source of variable voltage and see what happens: (@fig:03195)

 ![](media/03195.png){ #fig:03195 width=75% }